Favorite Icon, Full size

 Review by Kathy Parsons

 When Michael Whalen releases a new album, I think it’s a very big deal!
 With an incredible list of awards earned over a career spanning more than four decades, Michael has done pretty much everything in the music world - he has released close to 50 albums as a solo artist, composed many soundtracks and incidental music for movies and television, wrote music for thousands of commercials, collaborated with a wide range of musical artists, taught at four colleges, and so much more!
-Michael’s upcoming release, When The Rain Learned To Sing, is a collection of ten original piano solos created in a new way for him.
+Michael’s newest release, When The Rain Learned To Sing, is a collection of ten original piano solos created in a new way for him.
 Michael explains:

 “Over the past year, I have been writing and recording a collection of solo piano pieces in a very different way than I have in the past.
 Rather than recording the music in a condensed period of time, I allowed months to pass between pieces—giving myself space to refine both the sound and the performance until each felt fully resolved.
 The resulting album reflects a year in my life and coincides with the personal milestone of turning sixty.
 More significantly, it represents a moment of clarity: I have finally made peace with identifying fully as a pianist.
 That distinction matters deeply to me, as it allows me to embrace who I am and how I express myself as a musician without reservation.”